wp-plugins/flickree/readme.txt

 * Initial release

 = 0.2 =
-* Added readme.txt file adn fixed bug in index.php
+* Added readme.txt file and fixed bug in index.php

+= 0.3 =
+* Added banner and corrected some issues with plugin presentation